Alberta Social Credit Party: Not "funny money"

 Following the 1937 revolt, the government made a serious attempt to implement social credit policies.
-It passed several pieces of radical populist legislation, such as the issuance of prosperity certificates to Alberta residents (dubbed "funny money" by detractors) in accordance with the theories of Silvio Gesell.
-Douglas, the main leader of the Social Credit movement, did not like the idea of prosperity certificates, which depreciated in value the longer they were held, and openly criticized Gesell's theories.
+It passed several pieces of radical populist legislation and issued Alberta's own currency, prosperity certificates, to Alberta residents (dubbed "funny money" by detractors) in accordance with the theories of Silvio Gesell.
+Douglas, the main leader of the international Social Credit movement, did not like the idea of prosperity certificates, which depreciated in value the longer they were held, and openly criticized Gesell's theories and Aberhart's adoption of them.

-The Socreds also passed bills that would have placed the province's banks under government control.
+The Socred-dominated Alberta Legislature also passed bills that would have placed the province's banks under government control.
 However, Lieutenant-Governor John C. Bowen refused to grant Royal Assent to the bills.
 The Supreme Court of Canada sided with Bowen and struck down the bills because only the federal government can legislate on banking.
-Thwarted in its attempt to gain control of Alberta's private banks, Aberhart's government gained a foothold in the province's financial sector by creating the Alberta Treasury Branches (ATB) in 1938.
-ATB has become a lasting legacy of Social Credit Party policies in Alberta, operating As of 2017 as an orthodox financial institution and crown corporation.
+Thwarted in its attempt to impose regulation over private banks operating in Alberta, Aberhart's government gained a foothold in the province's financial sector by creating the Alberta Treasury Branches (ATB) in 1938.
+The ATB banks, operating As of 2017 as an orthodox financial institution and crown corporation, are a legacy of Social Credit policies in Alberta.
 It is today the only government-owned financial institution in Canada that provides commercial banking to the public.
+The acrimony eventually healed, and Bowen served for a total of 13 years as lieutenant-governor, to 1950.

-Bowen also refused Royal Assent to the government's Accurate News and Information Act, which would have forced newspapers to print government rebuttals to stories to which the Executive Council (cabinet) objected.
+Bowen also refused Royal Assent to the Accurate News and Information Act, which would have forced newspapers to print government rebuttals to stories to which the Executive Council (cabinet) objected.
 The government's relationship with Bowen became so acrimonious that in 1938, Bowen threatened to use his reserve power to dismiss Aberhart.
 In the end, Bowen chose not to take this extraordinary action.
 Had Bowen sacked Aberhart, it would have triggered a new election, and the Socreds were so popular that they would have almost certainly been re-elected.